sweatshirts/Anime-Quotes-Bot/README.md

 There's currently a known bug in the following file: ``\events\ready.js``
  - The code included SHOULD update bot's status every 15 minutes, but it doesnt seem to be working
  - If you think you can fix it, fork the repository, fix the bug and PR.
-I appreciate you in advance
+I appreciate you in advance!